jealc/phase-1-toy-problems-challenges/README.md

 Links to an external site.-  Links to an external site.Links to an external site.

 - www.kra.go.ke/en/individual/calculate-tax/calculating-tax/payeLinks to an external site.

+## Approach to challenge solutions

+Solutions to each challenge i.e Challenge 1; Challenge 2; Challenge 3 respectively are contained within the /Solutions folder of this repository in their respective order written in JavaScript.